TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 * Write - user can modify/add new scenarios in category
 * Deploy - user can deploy or cancel scenarios in given category

+You can set `isAdmin` flag to a certain role in the [users configuration file](/docs/installation_configuration_guide/DesignerConfiguration.md#Users-file-format).
+Users who have this role will be considered an Admin user by the system and will have all the permissions to every scenario category as well as all the [global permissions](/docs/installation_configuration_guide/DesignerConfiguration.md#Global-permissions).

 You can set a role assigned to an anonymous user with the `anonymousUserRole` setting in the `authentication` section in the configuration.
 When no value is provided (default), no anonymous access will be granted.